Wake4188/TicDia/README.md

 ## 🌐 Language Support

 You should be able to akes the app in over 10 languages now.
-Sence I only speak English, French and a litle German, if you spot false translation tell me.

 ## 🌐 Internet Support

-Thanks to Versel, I has able to put this here : https://wiktoc.vercel.app/.
+Thanks to Versel, I has able to put this here : (https://ticdia.vercel.app/).

-It _should_be on google with these search keys : w-810277 versel.
+## Tip
-I'm work on getting it to bing and qwant.
+you can tip me here :